yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

 bdAbsolutePriority (false)
     If COP-1 is enabled, this specifies that the BD frames have absolute priority over normal AD frames.
 This means that if there are a number of AD frames ready to be uplinked and a TC with ``cop1Bypass`` flag is received (see below for an explanation of this flag), it will pass in front of the queue so ti will be the first frame uplinked (once the multiplexer decides to uplink frames from this Virtual Channel).
 This flag only applies when the COP-1 state is active, if the COP-1 synchnoziation has not taken place, the BD frames are uplinked anyway (because all AD frames are waiting).

+tcQueueSize (integer)
+    This is used if COP-1 is not enabled, to determine the size of the command queue.
+Note that this is number of commands (not frames!).
+If the queue is full, the new commands will be rejected.
+Commands are taken from the queue by the multiplexer, according to the priority scheme defined below.
+Default: ``10``.

 Priority Schemes
 ****************